Fanny1337/SmartElbowExo/README.md

 # SmartElbowExo
-Code for the Degree Project Smart Elbox Exo at Chalmers Technichal University.
+Code for the Degree Project Smart Elbow Exo at Chalmers Technichal University.